Hepatitis A is an illness that causes inflmmation to your liver. Hepatitis A usually doesn't cause long-term damage like other types of hepatitis can.

 Cirrhosis of the liver

-Cirrhosis is permanent scarring of the liver caused by a range of liver diseases and conditions.
-Find out more about what it is, its symptoms and treatment options.
+Cirrhosis is permanent liver scarring due to various liver diseases and conditions.
+Discover its nature, symptoms, and treatment options.

 Jaundice in adults